 Barrow-in-Furness has an assortment of beaches: prime locations for kitesurfing, kite buggying, windsurfing and paddleboarding.
 They’re dog friendly too – ideal if you’ve a four-legged friend who enjoys a paddle .And with the Lake District on the doorstep, you’re never too far from the countryside.

 There’s also a number big employers in Barrow, including BAE Systems, and Kimberly Clark.
 So plenty of career progression opportunities.

 If you want an instant knighthood, go to Piel Island off Barrow-in-Furness!
 The landlord of the Ship Inn is known as the King of Piel Island, and he can make you a knight of Piel Island if you buy a round of drinks for all present.
 Sounds fair enough to us!

 There are a number of well-recommended schools in Barrow-in-Furness and the surrounding areas.
-There’s a mix of large and village-based schools, depending on your preference.
-And they’re placed in 15-minute increments throughout the surrounding areas – so plenty of choice.
+There’s a mix of large and village-based schools, depending on your preference, and they’re placed in 15-minute increments throughout the surrounding areas – so there is plenty of choice.

 Barrow-in-Furness railway station is the largest station serving the town.
 It’s the northern terminus of the Furness Line to Lancaster, and the southern terminus of the Cumbrian Coast Line to Carlisle, with great links to Manchester.

 You can also get to Barrow easily via the M6, so getting on the road to visit family and friends is quick and easy.